Slavoljub Muslin: France and Morocco

-Red Star, Levski, and Red Star again
+Red Star, Levski and Red Star again

-Muslin took over the reigns of his old club Red Star Belgrade on 20 September 1999 in difficult circumstances after Miloljub Ostojić was sacked because of poor league form and a 1–0 first leg "home" loss (the match being played in Sofia due to an air traffic embargo imposed on FR Yugoslavia following the NATO bombing that ended a couple of months earlier) to Montpellier HSC in the UEFA Cup first round.
+Muslin took over the reins of his old club Red Star Belgrade on 20 September 1999 in difficult circumstances after Miloljub Ostojić was sacked because of poor league form and a 1–0 first leg "home" loss (the match being played in Sofia due to an air traffic embargo imposed on FR Yugoslavia following the NATO bombing that ended a couple of months earlier) to Montpellier in the UEFA Cup first round.
 Though he couldn't lead his squad past the French team in the second leg (his first match in charge), Muslin won the domestic double (league and cup) at the end of the season in impressive fashion.

-He won the league again next season, but lost in the cup final to bitter rivals FK Partizan.
+He won the league again next season, but lost in the cup final to bitter rivals Partizan.

 He resigned from his post on 30 September 2001, six weeks into the 2001–02 league season.
-The specific reason was never given, but it is widely believed it had to do with the ongoing simmering row with striker Mihajlo Pjanović that came to a head during the Champions League 3rd round qualifying tie when Muslin dropped the 24-year-old forward and Red Star ended up losing 0–3 to Bayer Leverkusen.
+The specific reason was never given, but it is widely believed it had to do with the ongoing simmering row with striker Mihajlo Pjanović that came to a head during the Champions League third round qualifying tie, when Muslin dropped the 24-year-old forward and Red Star ended up losing 0–3 to Bayer Leverkusen.

-Muslin was not without a job for too long as in late March 2002 Levski Sofia sacked their coach Rüdiger Abramczik mid-season and offered the job to the Serbian who promptly steered the team to the league and cup double in May.
-He was sacked in April 2003 as Levski was trailing the leaders by 8 points in the domestic league.
+Muslin was not without a job for too long, as in late March 2002, Levski Sofia sacked their coach Rüdiger Abramczik mid-season and offered the job to Muslin, who promptly steered the team to the league and cup double in May.
+He was sacked in April 2003, as Levski were trailing the leaders by eight points in the domestic league.
 The team went on to win the National Cup under the management of Georgi Todorov.

 In June 2003, Red Star came calling again after two seasons under coach Zoran Filipović.
 By the following spring Muslin brought his second domestic double to the club as a coach.
 The split from Red Star was again full of controversy.
 After winning the title, Muslin reportedly wanted more say in the club's transfer policy, essentially calling for his coaching role to be expanded into what club managers in England do.
 Red Star president Dragan Džajić would have none of it and a huge row erupted.
 At one point, Džajić – usually calm and collected – exploded in the media, calling Muslin a "piece of garbage."